nprapps/interactive-template/readme.rst

 What is it?
 -----------

-This template for
-`grunt-init <http://gruntjs.com/project-scaffolding>`__ contains all the setup required to start building a flat-file news application (It may be useful for dynamic apps as well).
-The goal is to have a set of sensible defaults and automatic tasks similar to those provided by `Tarbell <http://tarbell.tribapps.com/>`__, but optimized for a NodeJS workflow.
-Among other things, app built on this scaffolding will automatically parse CSV and JSON for your HTML templates, import data from Google Drive, build LESS into CSS and JavaScript into AMD modules, and set up a local development server with watch tasks and live reload to make rapid development easy as pie.
+This template for `grunt-init <http://gruntjs.com/project-scaffolding>`__ contains all the setup required to start building a flat-file news application (It may be useful for dynamic apps as well).
+The goal is to have a set of sensible defaults and automatic tasks similar to those provided by `Tarbell
+<http://tarbell.tribapps.com/>`__, but optimized for a NodeJS workflow.
+Among
+other things, app built on this scaffolding will automatically parse CSV and JSON for your HTML templates, import data from Google Drive, build LESS into CSS, browserify JavaScript from CommonJS modules, and set up a local development server with watch tasks and live reload to make rapid development easy as pie.

 *Executive summary:* Provides everything you need to start building a news app for the Seattle Times (or anywhere else).